Log in

 Full Article

-This month WALRAA is excited to shine a spotlight on Sherry Bridge!
-Sherry serves as WALRAA’s Treasurer and has been a member since 2015.
-She started her career as a practicing attorney, then found her passion for attorney professional development.
-Read about her favorite career moments, how she manages work-life balance, and more in her own words below.
+This month WALRAA is proud to shine a spotlight on Elisha Garvey!
+Elisha is the Professional Development Manager at Skadden, Arps, Slate, Meagher & Flom LLP.
+She has been a member since 2017.
+Read about her favorite experience as a WALRAA member, how she manages her work-life balance, and more in his own words below.

 1. How long have you been a member of WALRAA?
 What has been your favorite experience so far?